 2. PASTE YOUR RESUME INTO YOUR PROFILE, because you’ve already spent a lot of effort crafting your resume.
 It’s lengthy, structured, full of technical language specific to your industry, and… woefully devoid of your personality.
 The purpose of LinkedIn is to connect and interact with all sorts of people, so be more personally engaging in how you present yourself so that people will be interested in getting to know you.

 3. LIE ABOUT YOUR EMPLOYMENT STATUS.
 Some who are unemployed leave their previous employment information in, perhaps because they don’t know how to represent a status of being unemployed.
 This is not simply lazy; it’s lying.
 There are many pointers available for truthful alternatives.
-Search Answers in LinkedIn for creative solutions.
+Search Answers in LinkedIn for creative solutions.4.
+INAPPROPRIATE OR TOO FREQUENT STATUS UPDATES drive some people (like me) to hide all of your status updates, forever, out of irritation.
+I don’t need my LinkedIn page to be “Starring You” every day.

 5. SPAM FELLOW LINKEDIN MEMBERS with relentless promotion of yourself or your business.
 When you need to ask for something, always counterbalance your request by giving a gift of information or assistance.